Advocacy

 Help Make a Positive Change in Mental Health Services

 Grassroots advocacy is simple.
 You don’t have to know about policies or politics.
-It’s about using your voice and sharing your story to influence policy makers and make a difference.
+It’s about using your voice and sharing your story to influence policymakers and make a difference.
 Turn your passion and lived experience into a positive voice for mental health.

 NAMI Smarts is a hands-on advocacy training to help you find your voice and build a connection.
 This training is a series of workshops/modules to help develop the following skills: